rituzgupta/rituzgupta/README.md

 - 👋 Hi, I’m @rituzgupta
-- 👀 I’m interested in Data science.
+- 👀 I’m interested in Data science, Frontend Development.
 - 🌱 I’m currently learning Python and its libraries like numpy and pandas.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: rituzgupta2001@gmail.com

 <!---
 rituzgupta/rituzgupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.